Collinzworth/705.603/Assignment5/readme.md

 *natural_language_processing_service.py* - Allows the model to run as a web service.
 *Restaurant_Reviews.tsv* - Training data used to train the model.
 *NLPProcessing.ipynb* - Notebook for showing model outputs and running the service with links.
 Commentary on the model's performance and methods of improvement are discussed at the end.
-*Car_Service_Notebook* - Notebook for exploring functionality within carfactors.py.
+*NLP_Explore* - Notebook for exploring functionality within natural_language_processing.py.
 Demo output is shown. (not required for assignment)

 ### Issues